gioblu/PJON/README.md

 The first step is the physical layer.
 Lets wire the two arduinos.
 Simply find a piece of wire and select a digital pin you want to use on both where to connect the wire.
 After this you should have both arduino boards connected by a piece of wire on the same port.

 Lets start coding,  instantiate the PJON object that in the example is called network.
-To initialize a network based on PJON you need only to define the communication pin (any free digital pin on your board) and a unique ID:
+To initialize a network based on PJON you need only to define the communication pin (any free digital pin on your board) and a unique ID (0 - 254):

 ```cpp
   PJON network(12, 123);